27 Notable alumni of

 -

-Iris Y. Martinez is an American politician and administrator.
+Iris Y. Martinez is a former American politician and administrator.
 In 2020, she was elected clerk of the Circuit Court of Cook County.
 She previously served as a member of the Illinois Senate, representing the 20th district from 2003 until becoming clerk.
 A member of the Democratic Party, she rose to Assistant Majority Leader in the State Senate.
 As court clerk and as a state senator, she is the first Latina to have held either of those offices.

 -